KristinaSig/MLinPractice/Documentation.md

   Media | 0.027
   Sentiment_score | 0.005

-According to these scores, we can order our features based on the corresponding information gain:
+According to these results, we can order our features based on the corresponding information gain:

 media >  character length >  hashtag count >  sentiment score >  mentions > average tweet length flag